mlposey/beta/README.md

 the gRPC and Provider APIs.
 The name may even change; *SearchyFindyThing* sounds better every day.

+# Documentation
+Doxygen produces the documentation in the `docs` folder.
+You can find a live version of the docs [here](https://mlposey.github.io/beta/annotated.html).

 # Running the App
 There are three options for running the app: using [Docker](https://docs.docker.com/engine/docker-overview/), downloading binaries, and building from source.